How to make homemade marshmallow fondant, a delicious marshmallow fondant recipe as an alternative to traditional fondant.

 how to make marshmallow fondant

+Marshmallow fondant is a fantastic alternative to traditional fondant.
 While I’ve always proclaimed the virtues of store-bought fondant (it’s ready made and easy to use), I’m not fond of the taste.
 So finally….
-I tried my hand at homemade marshmallow fondant.
+I tried my hand at this homemade marshmallow fondant recipe.
 I’ll likely never give up store-bought, but I’ll admit, marshmallow fondant is easy to make, easy to use, and did taste better.
-I still find the fondant too sweet for my taste, but I can’t begrudge the stuff.
+I still find fondant too sweet for my taste, but I can’t begrudge the stuff.
 It is made of sugar and marshmallows after all.

 2 cups mini marshmallows